-Severe weather is sweeping across Great Barrier Island, disrupting summer holiday plans and forcing flight and ferry delays as strong winds and heavy rain batter the upper North Island.
+Severe weather is sweeping across Great Barrier Island, disrupting summer holiday plans and forcing flight and ferry cancellations as strong winds and heavy rain batter the upper North Island.

-An active low-pressure system moved south onto the North Island overnight, bringing gale-force southeast winds up to 100km/h and bursts of heavy rain to exposed coastal areas, including Aotea.
+An active low-pressure system moved south onto the North Island overnight, bringing gale-force southeast wind gusts up to 145km/h and bursts of heavy rain to exposed coastal areas, including Aotea.
 MetService has issued a Strong Wind Watch for the island, warning that southeast winds may approach severe gale strength in exposed places through Monday afternoon.

-The impact was already being felt early Monday, with Barrier Air delaying flights to the island by around an hour and cancelling some services to the Far North.
+The impact was already being felt early Monday, with Barrier Air cancelling or delaying some services to mid-afternoon at the earliest.
 Other airlines across the country, including Air New Zealand, have also cancelled or delayed flights due to the deteriorating conditions.

 Seen the storm?